apna-college/Delta-Projects/Pulkit Shringi/README.md

-# Alexa Weather Station (Weather-App) ⛈️
+# Pulkit's Weather Station (Weather-App) ⛈️
-- I have created a weather-app using OpenWeatherMap API (https://openweathermap.org/api) for Alexa Developers SRM Recruitment round which allows users to check the weather for a specific location.
+- I have created a weather-app using OpenWeatherMap API (https://openweathermap.org/api) which allows users to check the weather for a specific location.
 - Web Link -> https://pulkitshringi02.github.io/weather-app/
 ###  My weather App is filled with lot of features such as :-
 - The project has a user-friendly and visually appealing interface.